YarosMallorca/adobe_deactivation_bypass/README.md

    On Windows:

    - Open Terminal as Administrator
-   - Drag the script into the terminal window
+   - cd to the directory with the script exe file
-   - Add the `--apply` flag at the end of the command
-   - Press Enter
+   - Run the script: `.\adobe_deactivation_bypass --apply`

    On macOS:

    - Open Terminal
    - cd to the directory where the script is located
    - Make the script executable with `chmod +x adobe_deactivation_bypass`
-   - Run the script with the `sudo ./adobe_deactivation_bypass --apply` flag
+   - Run the script: `sudo ./adobe_deactivation_bypass --apply`

 3. Done!
 Enjoy your Adobe software without any limitations!